solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 Developers can significantly improve application performance by reducing the number of times that connections are established and increasing the duration of those connections through connection pooling.
-Microsoft recommends the ProxySQL connection pooling solution, hosted on application servers or container orchestrators, like Azure Kubernetes Service (AKS).
+Microsoft recommends the [pgBouncer connection pooling solution], hosted on application servers or container orchestrators, like Azure Kubernetes Service (AKS).

--   [ProxySQL on a VM]
--   [ProxySQL on AKS][Azure Kubernetes Service.]

 ### 3. Monitor and size containers adequately